omgmog/install-all-firefox/README.markdown

 4. It'll take a little while to grab the .dmg files, but it should only need to do this once.

-### Update: 24/11/11
+### Update: 28/11/11
-- Implemented automatic profile creation and launcher modification
-- Added custom icon for each version
-- Added checks for existing install to skip reinstall
-- Disabled the 'default browser' check using *.app/Contents/MacOS/defaults/pref/macprefs.js
+- Added ability to specify locale as parameter (defaults to en-GB if none specified)
+- Changed md5 check to rely on downloaded MD5SUMS from Mozilla ftp, instead of hard coded values

 ## TODO
-- Add ability to specify locale as a parameter
 - Add ability to specify additional versions
 - Add check for local 'bits' folder (if whole branch mirrored locally)